NicolasRuth/my_academic_website/content/authors/admin/_index.md

   - course: Doctoral degree in Media Communication
     institution: Julius-Maximilians-University Wuerzburg
     year: 2018
-  - course: Master of Arts in Poopular Music and Media
+  - course: Master of Arts in Popular Music and Media
     institution: University of Paderborn
     year: 2012
   - course: Bachelor of Arts in Musicology